 Beginner skis tend to be fairly short, quite flexible and have a sidecut/profile conducive to easy turns and control.
 A little rocker at the tip and tail may make turns easier, but camber underfoot will be essential for learning to ski properly and in control.
 Most beginners will start learning on a very forgiving piste ski.

-For a skier early in their development I would recommend attending ski school and renting a pair of Piste skis or a piste oriented all mountain ski.
+For a skier early in their development I would recommend attending ski school and renting a pair of piste skis or a piste-oriented all mountain ski.
 Taking some private lessons on your own or with a small group of friends might also be a great idea.
 You can always ask the rental shop or local ski school what ski will best suit the teaching methods on that hill.

-A full camber ski will require you to learn the techniques properly while a ski with some rocker at the tip may make the skis enter a turn a bit easier, be a bit more forgiving and allow for some off piste practice if necessary.
+A full camber ski will require you to learn the techniques properly while a ski with some rocker at the tip may make the skis enter a turn a bit easier, be a bit more forgiving and allow for some off-piste practice if necessary.

 If there’s good powder around then you might feel its time to master off-piste technique, in which case an all mountain ski will suit your needs.
-I would suggest sticking with a ski with camber underfoot but initially with a little tip rocker.
+I would suggest sticking to a ski with camber underfoot but initially with a little tip rocker.

 Casual Piste Skier

 This could be someone who simply likes to cruise round the resort in the sunshine, taking in the scenery and exploring.
 Likely an intermediate to experienced skier or an older skier.
-Skiers spending a 1 or 2 weeks skiing each year with the family or weekend trips.
+Skiers spending 1 or 2 weeks skiing each year with the family or weekend trips.

-Traditional Camber Piste skis will be perfect for casual piste skiers, unless you are planning to venture off the groomers in which case go for an all mountain ski.
+Traditional camber piste skis will be perfect for casual piste skiers, unless you are planning to venture off the groomers in which case go for an all mountain ski.

 Casual skiers will possibly have a trusty pair of their own skis but many still prefer to rent.
-These days good rental shops will stock a decent range of options.
-If theres a fresh dump of snow you could always trade in your piste skis for an all mountain pair for a day or two (there might be an additional cost but its probably worth it).
+These days, good rental shops will stock a decent range of options.
+If there’s a fresh dump of snow you could always trade in your piste skis for an all mountain pair for a day or two (there might be an additional cost but its probably worth it).